Image credit https://unsplash.com/@freestocks

 If fashion and lifestyle are your things, keep reading Vogue, Elle, Verve, Instyle, and Cosmopolitan and you may find opportunities to get published in these magazines.
 Also, don’t forget to take part in photography contests and competitions conducted by photography associations and even magazines.

-Flaunt what you’ve got.
+Show what you want to sell!
 Why not?
 Begin from group exhibitions at local art galleries or any other venue that suits you.
 Once you experience it and feel like doing bigger, go for solo exhibitions.
 You can meet numerous people at exhibitions, which, surely, would help you grow your business and your marketing photography business network this way.
 You can also get your favorite photographs framed and hang them in your studio.
 A picture speaks better than words, after all!

 Success won’t come overnight.
 Wait for it!
 Rather, work for it!
 Networking is important for all kinds of businesses.
 If you know just a handful of people how would you work with others?
 In order to expand the business, a good network is needed.
 You often have to walk up to the strangers and talk.
 An interpersonal communication, after all, is way better than mass communication.
 It would get you instant feedback and response without long wait.
 Get to know them and build good relationships with people.
 Have patience and give them some time.
 Don’t be clingy, too.
 Look, approach and act like a professional.